rvaidun/blog/_posts/2024-02-21-reverse-engineering-bereal.md

 Using mitmproxy on older builds of BeReal and other Github repositories that reverse engineer BeReal I was able to piece together how BeReal authentication works and implemented authentication in my repository [befake][befake].
 The paragraphs in this section explain how BeFake is doing authentication as I am unable to get past the SSL pinning in the official app.
 If anyone reading this knows how to get past SSL pinning before login please contact me I would greatly appreciate it.
 The code for the login section can be found in [pages/Login.vue](https://github.com/rvaidun/befake/blob/e54e0ec424d44d56375395e9b4dd3b39ee72c250/src/pages/Login.vue#L106) on the befake repository.

 The first step in the login flow is the client initiates a request to a `verifyClient` endpoint.
-The client makes a POST request to `https://www.googleapis.com/identitytoolkit/v3/relyingparty/verifyClient?key=AIzaSyDwjfEeparokD7sXPVQli9NsTuhT6fJ6iA` with the following body
+The client makes a POST request to `https://www.googleapis.com/identitytoolkit/v3/relyingparty/verifyClient?key=AIzaSyDwjfEeparokD7sXPVQli9NsTuhT6fJ6iA` with the following body.
 ```json
 {
     "appToken":"54F80A258C35A916B38A3AD83CA5DDD48A44BFE2461F90831E0F97EBA4BB2EC7"